 Since heat pumps are so inexpensive to operate, solar is just not necessary.

-Solar is not as effective as a heat pump creating the hot water required to heat the pool in the earlier spring and later fall times you may want to swim as the sun is too far away here in Maryland.
-If you’re installing solar for heating your home anyway, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute to heating.
+Solar is not as effective as a heat pump creating the hot water required to heat the pool in the earlier Spring and later Fall when you may want to swim as the sun is too far away here in Maryland.
+If you’re installing solar for heating your home, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute some to heat to your pool.